Oliver North says he won’t serve 2nd term as NRA president

 LaPierre sent a letter to board members Thursday saying that North was trying to push him out by threatening to release “damaging” information about him to the board.

 North, best known for his role in the Iran-Contra scandal of the 1980s, is nearing the end of his first one-year term.
-His announcement that he will not serve a second two-year term is a clear sign that his efforts to force out LaPierre have failed.
+His announcement that he will not serve a second term is a clear sign that his efforts to force out LaPierre have failed.

 LaPierre got two standing ovations from the crowd of more than 1,000 NRA members before giving a scheduled speech after North’s announcement.
 He began by using standard NRA talking points, going after the mainstream media and lawmakers who seek to restrict gun rights.
 He did not mention his feud with North.